ajamous/OpenTWPS/README.md

 Our recent research on telecom business to business (b2b) price-list automation for voice, SMS and virtual numbers shows that it is still a dilemma to get full automation integration working between communication service providers (CSPs) with high precision.
 The obvious reason for this is that there is no standard set for price list formats to help automate this process once and for all.

-We believe that starting an open standard (OS) initiative for telecommunications whoelsae price-list formats and exchange methods will provide many benefits to CSPs, businesses, and Telecom application developers immediately, the POC also shows that it can be achieved with very minimal changes on the carrier side they can get compliant with the Open Telecom Wholesale Price-list Standard.
+We believe that starting an open standard (OS) initiative for telecommunications wholesale price-list formats and exchange methods will provide many benefits to CSPs, businesses, and Telecom application developers immediately, the POC also shows that it can be achieved with very minimal changes on the carrier side they can get compliant with the Open Telecom Wholesale Price-list Standard.

 An open standard is a standard that is openly accessible and usable by anyone.
 It is also a prerequisite to use open license, non-discrimination and extensibility.[1]
 Typically, anybody can participate in the development.[3]
 There is no single definition, and interpretations vary with usage.